baysongservices/hapi/README.md

 # hapi
-hAPI is a Hypermedia API framework for creating dynamic polyglot restful services.
+hAPI is a hypermedia web API behavioral profile and framework for creating dynamic polyglot hypermedia restful services